 Database A reference to the TIBDatabase for which this component is the event handler Events A string list containing the names of the current set of events for which the application wants to be alerted.
 Registered When true, the event handler is active and waiting for events.
 When set at design time, the event handler becomes active as soon as the linked database is connected.

 5.3.2 Events

-OnEventAlert This event handler is called whenever an event alert is received from database for one of the monitor events.
-This event handler is called whenever an event alert is received from the database for one of the monitor events. те -- --- ----
+OnEventAlert This event handler is called whenever an event alert is received from the database for one of the monitor events. -------------- ---

 5.3.3 Using Events